Shared Editorial Policies on AI

 The journals do not permit the use of AI in the creation or manipulation of images, figures, or other forms of accessible empirical data for use in our publications.
 The term “images and figures, or other forms” includes pictures, charts, data tables, medical imagery, snippets of images, computer code, and formulas; as well as film, audio, filed reports, or other media.
 The term “manipulation” includes augmenting, concealing, moving, removing, or introducing a specific feature within an image or figure.

-Policies in case of use of AI
+Policies in the use of AI

 1. Disclose and document the use of AI.
 Apart from grammatical and copy-editing applications, disclosure should be made on the journal submission page, the methods section, as well as the acknowledgment section if one is used.
 Authors are to disclose the following information: Full name of the tool along with the version number; how and when it was deployed.
 Authors must acknowledge the limitations of language models in the manuscript, including the potential for bias, errors, and gaps in knowledge.
 Authors should cite their AI use as outlined within the Chicago Manual of style.